andersjanmyr/flux/README.md

 ### Relation to Weave Cloud

-Flux is open-source and makes GitOps happen in your cluster in a secure and obvious way: you don't need a separate CD tool, instead you make CD part of the orchestration system in the cluster.
-Flux will ensure that the cluster state always matches the config in git.

-Weave Cloud builds on top of the great work in Flux and is our SaaS product that along with a UI and alerts for deployments, gives you full observability and insights into your cluster as well.
+Weave Cloud builds on top of the great work in Flux and is a SaaS product by Weaveworks that along with a UI and alerts for deployments, gives you full observability and insights into your cluster as well.
 It simplifies deployment, monitoring and management for containers and microservices.
 Read our full feature comparison to find out what's for you.